cloudmesh-community/hid-sp18-409/notebook.md

 # Assignments

-* bio and google docs - started on 01/10 and completed on 01/18
+* Bio and google docs - started on 01/10 and completed on 01/18
 * Big Data Size - started on 01/15 and completed on 01/17
 * New Technology List - started on 01/16 and completed on 01/25
 * Account Creation – started on 01/24 and completed on 01/24